fbraz3/php-system-docs/README.md

 ## About the author

-My name is Felipe Braz, a software engineer, system administrator and devops engineer with a passion for open-source software and Docker.
+My name is Felipe Braz, I am a DevOps engineer and System Administrator with a passion for open-source software and Docker.

 Although my career has taken me in directions away from PHP, I still hold a deep passion for the language that introduced me to the world of technology and software development.